cwi-dis/iotsa/readme.md

 ### iotsaWifi.h

+Handles WiFi configuration.
+This is technically a module, but unlike other modules it is not really optional for this release .You must instantiate it in your program.

+A iotsa device can join an existing WiFi network (normal WiFi mode) or create a temporary network as an Access Point (private WiFi mode).
+In private mode the device does not connect to a WiFi network, but in stead creates its own network (as a base station) with a name starting with "_config-_".
+The user can now connect a device to this network and visit `http://192.168.4.1/wificonfig`.
+Here it is possible to set the normal WiFi network to connect to and the password.

+If a device is new (it has no WiFi network name) it will enter private mode automatically.
+If a device cannot find its configured WiFi network it will enter private mode for 5 minutes and then reboot and retry joining the configured network.

+If a device has a WiFi network configured but it cannot join this network after trying for 5 minutes it will go to private network mode.

+If a device is in normal WiFi mode the WiFi parameters can only be changed if the device is in configuration mode.

+The module also provides a REST api on `/api/wificonfig` (and this api depends on whether in configuration mode or not).

+### iotsaConfig.h

-Handles WiFi configuration, factory reset and (if enabled) over-the-air programming.
+Handles general configuration, factory reset and (if enabled) over-the-air programming.
 This is technically a module, but unlike other modules it is not really optional.
-This module also opens and/or initializes the SPIFFS filesystem (for historical reasons).
+It should _not_ be instantiated in your program, this happens automatically.
+This module also opens and/or initializes the SPIFFS filesystem.

-If the iotsa server is operating in normal (production) mode a user can access URL `/wificonfig` to request configuration mode, factory reset or ota-programming mode.
-The user must then turn power off and on again within 2 minutes to switch the iotsa server to its new mode, for another 2 minutes.
+If the iotsa server is operating in normal (production) mode a user can access URL `/config` to request configuration mode, factory reset or ota-programming mode.
+The user must then turn power off and on again within 5 minutes to switch the iotsa server to its new mode, for another 5 minutes.
 If nothing happens during this period the server reboots and reverts to normal mode.

 The intention of requiring a power cycle is that any "dangerous" operation requires both network access (to request the operation) and physical access (to turn power on and off).